Municipal Vulnerability Preparedness

 Watch a video of the neighborhood meeting, which was held on 2/22/2021 to discuss the improvements proposed in the Cherry Street neighborhood and solicit comments from local residents.

-Learn more about MVP at the state level: Resilient MA Climate Website
+Want to learn more about MVP?
+Visit the Resilient MA Climate Website